swanson/swanson.github.com/_posts/2017-02-14-algorithms-to-live-by.md

 If a boy is currently 6 years old, how long should we predict they will live if we know nothing else about them?
 Since we know life expectancy is a roughly normal distribution, we should predict they will live to be a little more than 78 (the average, plus a bit more since they aren't in the far-left tail).

-Now what if we need to predict how much a movie will gross at the box office given it did $12M in it's opening weekend?
+Now what if we need to predict how much a movie will gross at the box office given it did $12M in its opening weekend?
 If we try to use the average like for predicting age, we will have a very high error because box office totals follow a power-law distribution.
 Instead, we should use a multiplicative factor.

 I found the book to be really enjoyable and helped me breach topics that I had previously ignored because of a high barrier to entry.
 Coming from an engineering background (not a CS background), I really appreciate this style of teaching topics through practical examples.